qualityshepherd/brine/posts/southern_coast.md

 **1108 Fellstead Monastery** perches atop weathered cliffs, its honey-colored stone walls and Gothic spires silhouetted against the coastal sky.
 The monastery is adorned with intricate stained glass windows depicting scenes from the life of St. Fellstead (patron saint of seekers of knowledge).
 A trip of goats roams the terraced grounds, while sea caves beneath the brewery serve as naturally cool cellars for their renowned ale.

 A group of pilgrims has come from the north, placing additional strain on the monastery's resources and tranquility.
 They claim to seek guidance from St. Fellstead, but their behavior raises suspicions.
-Their leader, **Father Falen** (`Cutthroat, Apathetic`), has been seen snooping around the brewmaster’s office, asking unsettling questions about the monastery’s finances, and lingering in the library far too long.
+Their leader, **Father Faelen** (`Prowler, Apathetic, Cutthroat`), has been seen snooping around the brewmaster’s office, asking unsettling questions about the monastery’s finances, and lingering in the library far too long.
 Some monks question their piety and wonder what they’re truly after.

 The monastery boasts a famed library, produces fine milk and cheese from their goats, and brews the best beer in the south—thanks to an annual donation of hops from Harlan's Grove [#0904].

 **RESIDENTS**
-- **Abbess Salvora** `Devoted, Respected, Distracted` - frequent visits to the Prison of Mon
+- **Abbess Salvora** (`Devoted, Respected, Distracted`) - frequent visits to the Prison of Mon
-- **Prior Cedric** `Rugged, Diligent, Insecure` - oversees brewing operations
+- **Prior Cedric** (`Rugged, Diligent, Insecure`) - oversees brewing operations
-- **Sister Elara** `Fallen Druid, Healer, Know-it-all`
+- **Sister Elara** (`Fallen Druid, Healer, Know-it-all, Sister Rosa's Twin`)
-- **Brother Ulfar** `Brewmaster, Mean Drunk` - avoided but knows his beer
+- **Brother Ulfar** (`Brewmaster, Lazy, Mean Drunk`) - avoided but knows his beer
-- **Brother Estabar** `Monk, Eager, Gentle` - master goat herder
+- **Brother Estabar** (`Monk, True Believer, Gentle`) - master goat herder
-- **Sir Ealdred** `Knight, Daring, Haunted` - seeks spiritual clarity after long and brutal campaigns
+- **Sir Ealdred** (`Knight, The Daring, Haunted`) - seeks spiritual clarity after long and brutal campaigns
-- **Lady Isolde** `Noble, Graceful, Introspective` - sought sanctuary from the pressures of court life
+- **Lady Isolde** (`Noble, Graceful, Weary Heiress`) - sought sanctuary from the pressures of court life
 - 24 Monks, 6 Pilgrims

 **1202 The Skyroot Sentinels** Towering, ancient trees grow impossibly tall here, their roots gripping stone, binding the mountain in place.
 Their bark is scarred with old battle wounds.
 Those who listen closely hear faint warnings or welcomes, depending on intent.